top of page

 This scheme was introduced some years ago to give extra tax relief for keen entrepreneurs investing in the white heat of technology where stuff needs looking into to find possible solutions, spend a fortune on researching into solutions, find that most of the solutions are wasted money, and then finally launch the one idea that actually works, and solves a problem.
 This type of expenditure is seen as both high-risk, and ‘to be encouraged’ by those in charge of us.

-This scheme has high rates of relief.
-Currently, the tax relief on allowable R&D costs is 230 per cent - that is, for each £100 of qualifying costs, your company or organisation could have the income on which Corporation Tax is paid reduced by an additional £130 on top of the £100 spent.
+The scheme has great (high) rates of relief.
+From 1 August 2008, the tax relief on allowable R&D costs was 175 per cent - that is, for each £100 of qualifying costs, your company or organisation could have the income on which Corporation Tax is paid reduced by an additional £75 on top of the £100 spent.

 This is a very powerful tax relief, but use of it should be exercised with care.
 HMRC may challenge claims, and in such cases professional advice should be taken before making any response to HMRC.
 Remember that if HMRC succeed in defeating a claim there will be no flexibility - they will take away 100% of the tax reduction.